dreamgrove/dreamgrove/content/guardian/guide/overview.md

 ---
-title: "Overview"
+title: "General Principles"
-date: 2018-01-22
+date: 2018-06-02
 authors: ['Macrologia', 'Faide']
 published: false
-showModified: true
+showOnFrontpage: false
-series: ["Guardian Guide"]
+weight: 1
 ---

 Your job as a tank is the same as every group member’s job – to do everything you can to help defeat the encounter.